1. Why is it necessary to develop these NHS properties for housing?

 We are also aiming to use digital technology better to understand and track how our services and programmes help to improve people’s lives on a bigger scale, meaning that we can understand what works and what doesn’t work.

-We intend to submit a planning application to London Borough of Southwark in early September.
+A planning application was submitted to London Borough of Southwark in September 2020 with an amended submission in March 2021.
 The application will then be subject to further statutory consultation with residents and a decision will then be taken on the application by the Planning Committee.

-This site will deliver 50% affordable housing.
-All of the proposals for the site are in line with the Council’s affordable housing policies.
+This site will deliver 50 per cent affordable housing.
+All the proposals for the site are in line with the Council’s affordable housing policies.

 We are working very closely with the Council to ensure that this site delivers a suitable amount of housing, including affordable housing, which will help the Council meet their housing targets.

-The 50% affordable housing provision will be split in the following way:
+The 50 per cent affordable housing provision will be split in the following way:

 It is important to note that the proposals are fully compliant with Southwark Council’s housing policies, including in terms of the number of family units being provided.